eso/edps-doc/source/edpsgui/workflow_.md

 This tab gives information about the workflow, that can be accessed by clicking on the available sub-tabs:

-- **`Task dependencies`**.
-It shows the connection between each `task` and `sub-workflows`.
-The `tasks` are the individual processing steps that run a specific pipeline recipe.
-A `sub-workflow` groups tasks of similar purposes to simplify the overall data flow structure.
+- **Task dependencies**.
+It shows the connection between each task and sub-workflows.
+The tasks are the individual processing steps that run a specific pipeline recipe.
+A sub-workflow groups tasks of similar purposes to simplify the overall data flow structure.
-  Each sub-workflow is also illustrated with the relations between the `tasks` within it.
+  Each sub-workflow is also illustrated with the relations between the tasks within it.

-  The `tasks` descriptor indicates the name of the task, the recipe, the main input and the associated inputs.
-The descriptor also indicates whether an `associated input` has to satisfy a certain condition to be associated (e.g., a calibration X is associated only if the user specifies it in the preferences, or if the main input is obtained with a certain instrument setup).
+  The tasks descriptor indicates the name of the task, the recipe, the main input and the associated inputs.
+The descriptor also indicates whether an associated input has to satisfy a certain condition to be associated (e.g., a calibration X is associated only if the user specifies it in the preferences, or if the main input is obtained with a certain instrument setup).
 Descriptor for the